Skip to main content

-To enhance your learning and attainment and ensure an inclusive learning environment for all, the University is extending its use of teaching room recording software to record more of your taught sessions on campus.
+To enhance your learning and attainment and to ensure an inclusive learning environment for all, the University has continued to invest in technologies that enable the recording of taught sessions on campus.
+The majority of teaching spaces are now equipped to support audio capture and have been integrated with the timetable to record automatically.

 Frequently Asked Questions